How to Describe a Picture in English

 While describing a picture, there can be so many objects.
 You are expected to describe just the most important things.
 You don’t need to go for detailed descriptions for every object you see.

-Suppose in the sample picture, there are a collection of dresses.
-Instead of talking about every dress, you can say that dresses are kept on hangers on the left.
+Suppose in the sample picture there is a collection of dresses.
+Instead of discussing every dress, you can say that dresses are kept on hangers on the left.

 Yet, you can talk about the category of the dresses as a whole, but it’s not necessary to talk about the color and type of each dress.

-Like objects, you may need to describe the characters.
 Characters can be of different types: a person or other animals.
-To describe a personOpens in a new tab. in the picture, you may talk about their sex and appearance.
+To describe a person in the picture, you may talk about their sex and appearance.

-While talking about their appearance, mention the dresses and some notable physical features like height, overall build, hair, etc. You can also talk about their age.
+While discussing their appearance, mention the dresses and some notable physical features like height, overall build, hair, etc. You can also talk about their age.

 Now, look at the sample picture.
 What can you see about the characters?
 Here are some example sentences.